Sp1l/ports/README.md

 FreeBSD ports

+Check this out in your poudriere and set that directory as an overlay (`-O`)

 LibreSSL fixes for FreeBSD ports usually committed as PR and upstream where possible
 * lang/python: all versions in ports.
 These patches will appear in the coming fix versions of upstream
 * www/apache24